Parenting a toddler is one of the biggest responsibilities a person can shoulder.

 Make things interesting

 This is the magic ingredient behind successful parenting.
 Kids at age 3 are almost entirely oblivious to how things work in reality, and you can use this to your advantage.

 They have an overactive imagination, and if you can tap into that while trying to make them comply with your instructions- you’re good as gold.

 Let’s talk about vegetables again.
 Your kid doesn’t want to go anywhere near it.
-Well, tell him to imagine it’s an alien trying to invade the planet, and the only way to save the planet from destruction is by eating it!
+Tell him to imagine it’s an alien trying to invade the planet, and the only way to save the world from destruction is by eating it!

-As your child grows each day, they’re going to need to learn to deal with certain things themselves to help them mature as human beings.
+As your child grows each day, they will need to learn to deal with certain things themselves to help them mature as human beings.